Here's everything you'll want for your home from Wayfair's Labor Day Sale | CNN Underscored

 Hashtag Home Allegra TV Stand ($111.99, originally $298.50; wayfair.com)

-Bring a little mod style into your living room with a mid-century style TV stand that comes in nine color combos and over 4,000 five-star reviews, with one shopper writing, “The best looking TV stand ever!
+Bring a little mod style into your living room with a midcentury-style TV stand that comes in nine color combos and boasts over 4,000 5-star reviews, with one shopper writing, “The best-looking TV stand ever!
 I love how the white door and shelves look against the wood.”

 Joss & Main Connerton Accent Mirror ($105.62, originally $207; wayfair.com)